 If the major advisor is located at a Research Station, a campus advisor must be identified who will support the academic development of the student while that student is on campus.
 If the student is conducting their project at least partly on campus, then in an ideal situation the campus advisor will be a co-investigator on the student's research with the major advisor.
 Although the major advisor is responsible for advising the student on experimental design and manipulation and interpretation of data, and for reviewing initial drafts of theses/dissertations and papers, the student will be integrated into the campus advisor's research program.
 The campus advisor will also provide monetary support for these research activities.
-For those students whose research program focus is off-campus, the campus advisor will serve on the student to research group meetings, journal clubs, and similar activities.
+For those students whose research program focus is off-campus, the campus advisor will serve on the student's committee, answer day-to-day questions while the student is in Pullman and will invite the student to research group meetings, journal clubs, and similar activities.